ExMember/exmember.github.io/_drafts/what_are_specifications.md

 Before we can write a specification we have to know what it is.

-Specification is a noun, derived from the verb specify.
-So a specification is the result of specifying, or something that specifies.
+Specification is a noun, derived from the verb to specify.
 To specify is to state explicitly or in detail.
+So a specification is the result of stating explicitly or in detail, or something that states explicitly or in detail.

 For our purpose let's say a specification is the thing that identifies how a piece of software should behave.